Planning and ending a civil partnership

 From the paperwork to the big day, here's our guide to registering, and ending, a civil partnership.

-A civil partnership is a legal relationship for same-sex couples in the UK.
-It gives such couples comparable rights to those who are heterosexual and married.
-Bear in mind that civil partnerships are similar, but not the same as marriage.
+A civil partnership is a legal relationship for same-sex and opposite sex couples in the UK.
+It grants couples comparable rights to those who are married.
+Bear in mind that civil partnerships are similar to, but not the same as marriage.
 There are a small number of differences between the two:

 A civil partnership is registered when the second civil partner signs the relevant document, while a civil marriage is registered when the couple exchange spoken words;

-Marriage ceremonies for opposite-sex couples can be either religious or civil, whereas a civil partnership can only be created by a civil ceremony.
+Marriage ceremonies can be either religious or civil, whereas a civil partnership can only be created by a civil ceremony.

 The minimum legal age for registering a civil partnership is 16, but written consent may be required for anyone under 18.